-Recent group shows include SWEAT. at Camden Arts Centre, and Creative Matters at the Dulwich College project space.
+Recent group shows include SWEAT. at Camden Arts Centre.

 Louise Gibson, Diane Edwards, Sheena Leach, Ursula Kam Ling Cheng and Erika Stevenson